 Dr. Hamori’s colleague Dr. Glicksman describes the typical candidates for belly button surgery, or umbilicoplasty, in this informative video for The Plastic Surgery Channel.

-The recovery involves rest from athletic activities for a few weeks and the scars heal well hidden under the hood of the belly button.
+Recovery from umbilicoplasty involves rest from athletic activities for a few weeks, and the scars heal well hidden under the hood of the belly button.